LKoech/CSP-Problems-Solutions/README.md

 # CSP-Problems-Solutions
-This are solutions to simple CSP problems using pyhton.
+This are solutions to simple CSP problems using pyhton notebooks for each puzzle.
+I found it easier to use notebooks personally you can implement the code as you wish yourself it's all the same.
+There's a different notebook for each puzzle.

 ## Problem 1
 In the first problem we will colour the states of Australia ensuring the adjacent states don't share the same colours given.